BloomTech-Labs/lan-be-a/readme.md

 ### To do
-- dashboard component
+- Dashboard component
-- individual post component with replies
+- Individual post component with replies
-- prioritize career coach replies
+- Prioritize career coach replies
-- associated endpoints, will create as i go
+- Associated endpoints that I will create as I go
+- Pagination
+- Save post functionality
+- Tests
+- Reply to reply functionality
+- @ functionality

 ### Notes
 - structure of tables?